jamesmorgan/docs/background/architecture.md

 Further documentation on the client can be found [here](../userDocumentation/clientAPI.md).

-### node
+### Node

-nodes can be thought of as an automated implementation of the client. nodes have the same functionality outlined above, and forward payments between clients.
+Nodes can be thought of as an automated implementation of the client.
+Nodes have the same functionality outlined above, and forward state update packets between clients.

 ### Contracts

-Our payment channel contracts.
+Our state channel contracts.
 Our implementation relies on a combination of the research done by a variety of organizations, including Spankchain, Finality, Althea, Magmo and CounterFactual.
-Comprehensive documentation are fully [open source](https://github.com/ConnextProject/indra/modules/contracts) and are available [here](../develop/contracts.md).
+Comprehensive documentation are fully [open source](https://github.com/ConnextProject/indra/modules/contracts) and are available [here](../contributorDocumentation/contracts.md).

 The contracts repository should only be used for development purposes.
-The latest stable version of the contracts which works with node and Client will always be kept in Indra. **Do not modify the contracts themselves before deploying - this could break the security model of the entire protocol**
+The latest stable version of the contracts which works with the node and Client will always be kept in Indra. **Do not modify the contracts themselves before deploying - this could break the security model of the entire protocol**

 ### Dashboard